 There are about 2,60,000 postal workers working in rural areas who deliver posts far and wide to villages and rural areas.
-In contrast there are about 62,000 postal workers in urban areas who have been benefited by the implementation of the recommendations of the seventh pay commission but since those recommendations do not apply to the rural postal workers, they are still waiting for the implementation of the Kamlesh Chandra commission report.
+In contrast there are about 62,000 postal workers in urban areas who have been benefited by the implementation of the recommendations of the seventh pay commission but since those recommendations do not apply to the rural postal workers, the latter are still waiting for the implementation of the Kamlesh Chandra commission report.

-The post workers as declared by the protesting workers here are furious at the current NDA government at the centre and recall that conditions were much better during the previous UPA regime.
+The striking postal workers are furious at the current NDA government at the centre and recall that conditions were much better during the previous UPA regime.
 Yesterday there was also a gherao (cornering) of Parliament organised by the union.
-The Union is still waiting for a resolution pending which they will continue this strike indefinitely.
+The union is still waiting for a resolution pending which they will continue this strike indefinitely.